tinymce/tinymce-docs/plugins/pageembed.md

 });
 ```

-If set to an empty array the size select will not be shown and only exact sizes can be set.
+### Disable select

-##### Example disable select
+When the `tiny_pageembed_classes` value is set to an empty array, the size select will not be shown and only exact sizes can be set.
+Use the following script to disable `select` using the `tiny_pageembed_classes` option:

 ```js
 tinymce.init({